sadhukhan/Twitter-codes/README.md

 # Description:
-(1) Followers.py -
+(1) followers.Py -
-      CODE TO LIST OUT FOLLOWERS FOR A GIVEN TWITTER HANDLE
+      Code to list out followers for a given Twitter handle

-(2) followingTL.py -
+(2) followingtl.Py -
-      CODE TO PRINT THE TWITTER TL.
-PRINTS DATA ALL THE TWEETS POSTED BY THE ACCOUNTS THAT ARE BEING FOLLOWED ON TWITTER BY THE USER
+      Code to print the Twitter TL.
+Prints data all the tweets posted by the accounts that are being followed by the user on Twitter.

-(3) twitterTrends.py -
+(3) twittertrends.Py -
       List out current Twitter trending topics

-(4) user_location.py -
+(4) user_location.Py -
-      CODE TO PRINT USER LOCATIONS OF ALL THE FOLLOWERS OF A GIVEN TWITTER ACCOUNT
+      Code to print user locations of all the followers of a given Twitter account